giselatt/giselatt/README.md

-- Hi, I’m @giselatt
-- I'm working at the Humanities and Social Sciences Library of the University of Oslo.
+Senior Academic Librarian at the Humanities and Social Sciences Library of the University of Oslo.

 My experience with github is rather limited yet but I hope to become more experienced eventually.